NTSB investigates deadly East Windsor plane crash

-It happened near Skylark Air Park right off Wells Road.
-Investigators say the plane crashed about 50 yards from a driveway.
-It landed nose down.
-There is video from shortly after that crash.
-Investigators say when they found the plane it was mostly intact, except for damage to the front and the wings.
+The crash happened near Skylark Air Park right off Wells Road.
+Investigators say the plane crashed about 50 yards from a driveway, landing nose down.
+They also say the plane was mostly intact when they found it, except for damage to the front and the wings.

 Related: Two dead in East Windsor plane crash

-Police say eyewitnesses told them it looked like the plane had stalled before it went down.
-Investigators don’t yet know if the pilot radioed for help before the crash.
-Both people on board were adults but police aren’t yet releasing their names since they’re still notifying their families.
+Investigators do not yet know if the pilot radioed for help before the crash.
+Both people on board were adults but police are not yet releasing their names, since they’re still notifying their families.

-Officials expect it’ll take about two days to do a thorough investigation of the crash.
-The NTSB will be on the scene later Wednesday to investigate.
+Officials expect it will take about two days to do a thorough investigation of the crash.

+Police still on scene of small plane crash in #EastWindsor; NTSB expected here later today.
+Plane crashed near a driveway #wtnh pic.twitter.com/qzhqNmQH0c

 Officials say the last deadly plane crash in this area was about 35 years ago.